 Under the Hood

-The base engine in the 2014 Ford Fusion is a 2.5-liter 4-cylinder.
-Better options are the 1.5-liter, 1.6-liter or 2.0-liter turbocharged 4-cylinder engines, all of which can run on regular gasoline.
-For 2014, the 1.6-liter is manual-transmission only, while the new 1.5-liter offers start/stop functionally that cuts engine power at idle to save fuel.
-Front-wheel drive is standard, with all-wheel drive limited to the 2.0-liter engine.
-The Fusion Hybrid uses a 2.0-liter 4-cylinder gasoline engine and electric motor to achieve a 47-mpg city/highway-combined figure.
-The plug-in Fusion Energi uses the same engine and motor setup, but offers a larger lithium-ion battery pack that can be recharged via an AC outlet.
-The Energi can travel 21 miles in pure-electric mode, and up to 620 miles total before having to recharge the battery or fill the gasoline tank.
+The base engine in the 2015 Ford Fusion is a 2.5-liter 4-cylinder, but we suggest moving up to the SE sedan, where you have your choice of the 1.5-liter, 1.6-liter or 2.0-liter turbocharged 4-cylinder engines, all of which can run on regular gasoline.
+The 1.6-liter engine offers a 6-speed manual transmission, while the others employ a 6-speed automatic.
+The 1.5-liter offers start/stop technology that shuts off the engine at a stop to save fuel.
+The Fusion Hybrid and Energi plug-in hybrid use a 2.0-liter 4-cylinder gasoline engine and electric motor – along with a continuously variable automatic transmission – to achieve excellent fuel economy.
+The Energi can travel up to 21 miles in electric mode, with up to 620 miles total range.
 Recharge time is projected at seven hours on a 120-volt outlet, or 2.5 hours on a 240-volt outlet.

 2.0-liter inline-4 and permanent magnet AC synchronous motor (hybrid) 188 horsepower (total) 129 lb-ft of torque @ 4,000 rpm (gasoline engine only) EPA city/highway fuel economy: 47/47 mpg